kenthua/openshift/demo/README.md

 	ab-example

 Browser - Add to Project
+Click Show advanced build and deployment options, for more options
 NOTE: We do not want to create a route because we will be creating a new service and a new route based on the service

 	https://github.com/kenthua/ab-example.git
 	php:5.5
 	Name: a-example
 	Routing: Create a route to the application: No
 	Labels: abgroup=true

-Edit DC and create a new service based on edited DC
-We will be replacing the default deploymentconfig=a-example selector with abgroup=true
-NOTE: One could also edit the existing service a-example and replace deploymentconfig=a-example with abgroup=true, but we will edit the DC in this example

-	oc get dc/a-example -o yaml > dc-a-example.yaml
-	sed -i -e '/selector:/!b;n;c\   \ abgroup: "true"' dc-a-example.yaml
-	oc replace -f dc-a-example.yaml

-Then we will expose the DC as a service call ab-service with a selector of abgroup=true
+Then we will expose the DC as a service called ab-service with a selector of abgroup=true

 	oc expose dc/a-example --name=ab-service --selector=abgroup=true --generator=service/v1